This post may contain affiliate links.

 Occasionally I do teach skills that are difficult for Ben.
 If he doesn’t understand something after watching the videos, we bust out a few math manipulatives and work through the problem together.

-Khan Academy is free, so that leaves room in the homeschool budget for manipulatives.
+Khan Academy is a free math curriculum, so that leaves room in the homeschool budget for manipulatives.

 Ben loves Khan Academy because it feels like a challenge.
 The mission progress motivates him to keep working and master the grade level as quickly as possible.
 His personality type loves a challenge.